The Christmas tree quadrille

 Illustration from 1874 showing the evolution of the ‘Father Christmas’ figure: no longer thin, he wears red robes and boots.View images from this item (1)

-Plum porridge, a beef broth thickened with bread and flavoured with dried fruit, wine and spices, had long been a seasonal food, while Twelfth Night cakes were also traditional, with their hidden dried bean and pea baked into them: whoever found these became King and Queen of Twelfth Night.
-Both these foods were easily transformed into Christmas fare: plum pudding and Christmas cake.
-Meanwhile the railways had altered the main course of the meal, which was traditionally goose.
-Before steam, animals were herded to market alive, and turkeys were such poor walkers that they needed little leather boots to protect their feet, and a second fattening-up period at the end of the march, which made them rare and expensive.
+Plum porridge, a beef broth thickened with bread and flavoured with dried fruit, wine and spices, had long been a seasonal food, while Twelfth Night cakes, served on the evening before Epiphany, to mark the end of the holiday cycle, were also traditional, with a hidden dried bean and pea baked into them: whoever found these became King and Queen of Twelfth Night.
+Both these foods were gradually transformed into Christmas fare: plum pudding and Christmas cake.
+Meanwhile the railways had altered the main course of the meal, which had traditionally been beef for those who could afford it.
+Turkeys had first been brought to Europe by the Spanish in the 16th century, but before steam they were not a holiday staple.
+Before the railways with their speedy transport, animals had been herded to market alive.
+Turkeys, however, were poor walkers: their feet were tender, and they needed to be fitted with little leather boots to protect them on the march.
+Even so, a second fattening-up period once they arrived was still necessary, which made them a luxury commodity.
 With the arrival of trains, the price of turkeys dropped, and their large size made them perfect for equally large Victorian families.

 Sketches illustrating the months by George Cruikshank